MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Finland/vat-vies-declaration-in-finland.md

 ---
 # VAT-VIES Declaration in Finland
-ADD INCLUDE<!--[!INCLUDE[nav_current_short](../../includes/nav_current_short_md.md)]--> provides Finnish enhancements to comply with regulations for VAT and European Union (EU) sales reporting.
+[!INCLUDE[navnow](../../includes/navnow_md.md)] provides Finnish enhancements to comply with regulations for VAT and European Union (EU) sales reporting.
 The **VAT-VIES Declaration Tax Auth** report and the **EC Sales List** report include the **EU Service** field, which allows you to print service-related sales amounts separately from item-related sales amounts based on different posting groups.
 This information is required in VAT reports for EU third-party trade transactions in 2010 and all subsequent years.

 ## See Also
  [Finland Local Functionality](finland-local-functionality.md)